OnlyDuncan/Hypnodrome/README.md

 * [Setup](#setup)

 ## General Info
 This application is a video app similar to YouTube.
-To build it I used Material UI and React and got the YouTube API from RapidAPI.
+To build it I used React with MaterialUI and Tailwind, and got the YouTube API from RapidAPI.

 ## Technologies
 React 18.2.0
 MaterialUI 5.9.3
+TailwindCSS 3.3.3
+Axios 0.27.2
 Youtube V3 API by ytdlfree

 ## Project Status
-In Progress
+Completed for now.

 ## Planned Changes
 Room for Improvement:
-* Changing some of the stylization
 * Adding additional functionality

 To Do:
-* Style changes
 * Brainstorm what I want to add